Jesse Root: Career

-Jesse Root (December 28, 1736 – March 29, 1822) was an American minister and lawyer from Coventry, Connecticut.
-During the American Revolution he served on the Connecticut Council of Safety and in the Connecticut militia.
+During the American Revolution Root served on the Connecticut Council of Safety and in the Connecticut militia.
 Originally appointed as a lieutenant colonel in Peekskill in 1777, he rose to the rank of Adjutant-General of the Connecticut Line.
 He was a delegate to the Continental Congress for Connecticut from 1778 until 1782, and sat as chief justice of the Connecticut Supreme Court from 1796 to 1807 as well as a state court judge.
 He served in the Connecticut House of Representatives and served in the Connecticut Constitutional Convention.
 He was also a member of the First Company, Governor's Foot Guard, serving as its commandant between May 1798 and October 1802.
+Root graduated from Princeton while its founder, Governor Jonathan Belcher (1682-1757) was governor of New Jersey, (1746-1757).